Extradition case of Meng Wanzhou: China

 On December 9, 2018, the government of China told Canadian ambassador John McCallum that Meng's arrest "severely violated the Chinese citizen's legal and legitimate rights and interests, it is lawless, reasonless and ruthless, and it is extremely vicious" and warned of "serious consequences" unless Meng was released.
 The subsequent arrest of former diplomat Michael Kovrig in Beijing may be part of those consequences, according to former Canadian ambassador Guy Saint-Jacques.
 Shortly afterwards, China detained businessman Michael Spavor, another Canadian national, in an escalating diplomatic row.
 Their arrests were made under the National Security Law that came into effect in 2015, a comprehensive piece of legislation that gives Chinese authorities broad powers.
 The detention of the Canadians is widely regarded as an act of Hostage diplomacy.
 The 2019 arrest of Australian Yang Hengjun is seen by many to be a continuation of the hostage diplomacy strategy and to be direct retaliation for the Australian government strongly condemning the arrest of the Canadians.

 China's ambassador to Canada, Lu Shaye, wrote in a Hill Times op-ed on January 9, accusing Canada of "Western egotism and white supremacy".
 He warned on January 17 that he believed there would be "repercussions" from China if Canada were to choose to exclude Huawei from supplying equipment for its future 5G networks.

-In June 2019, it was announced that Lu Shaye was leaving his ambassadorial post.
+Global Times editor Hu Xijin denounced Canada's 2018 arrest of Meng Wanzhou and stated, "I want to tell America that while you cannot beat Huawei in the market, do not use despicable means and play dirty."

 On November 6, 2019, Geng Shuang, China's Foreign Ministry spokesperson urged the re-elected Canadian government to release Meng Wanzhou to move the bilateral relationship between China and Canada "onto the right track".